Healthy Homes Assessment Wairoa

 What We Do

-As building inspectors, we deal with all the aspects involved in expert house Inspections.
-We’re here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors we are experts in all aspects involved in specialist home inspects.
+We’re there to ensure that you make the best decision when purchasing your next property.

-We take your investment seriously, and undertake detailed checks to make sure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the exciting aspects of purchasing or owning a house.
+We consider your investment to be a serious one and conduct comprehensive inspections so you won’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of buying or owning the home.

-We specialise in a range of solutions to make sure you are completely informed of the condition of any property you may be looking to purchase or sell as well as additional services.
+We specialise in a range of solutions to ensure you are completely informed of the condition of any property that you might be looking to purchase or sell in addition to other solutions.

-Our systematic approach to your property inspection and the latest in technology for software with digital photos embedded into your Report, you can actually see any problems that might be found.
-With our comprehensive report, it’s easy to understand why we receive so many clients who recommend our services to their family and friends.
+With our systematic approach to your property inspection and the most up-to-date software technology including digital photos imbedded into the document, you can actually see any problems that might be found.
+With our detailed reporting it is no wonder that we receive so many clients who recommend our services to their family and acquaintances.

 Highly Trained & Insured Inspection Experts